Lawrence Paul Yuxweluptun: Symbolism and technique

 Perhaps the most important achievement of Yuxweluptun's paintings within the context of Canadian landscape painting is his introduction of the politicized landscape.
-The harsh “toxicological” realities shown in Yuxweluptun's paintings—forests ravaged by clear cuts, water filled with toxic pollution, the figures of bureaucracy (Native and non-Native alike), the abject poverty and abuse on Vancouver's downtown east side—are allegorical and rendered like stunning nightmares with smouldering technicolour palettes that are hard to overlook.
+The harsh "toxicological" realities shown in Yuxweluptun's paintings—forests ravaged by clear cuts, water filled with toxic pollution, the figures of bureaucracy (Native and non-Native alike), the abject poverty and abuse on Vancouver's Downtown Eastside—are allegorical and rendered like stunning nightmares with smouldering technicolour palettes.
 As curator Scott Watson observes, his works invert the subservient role of Native arts and crafts within the development of Canadian Modernism.

 Artwork

 Inherent Rights, Vision Rights

-Inherent Rights, Vision Rights was one of the first Virtual Reality (VR) artworks ever made in Canada and was produced between 1991 and 1993 at the Banff Centre for the Arts for the Art and Virtual Environments Project.
+Inherent Rights, Vision Rights was one of the first virtual reality (VR) artworks ever made in Canada and was produced between 1991 and 1993 at the Banff Centre for the Arts for the Art and Virtual Environments Project.
 The work's components included Macintosh and PC computers, a sampler, spatialized sound, custom-made controls and stereoscopic display.
 It was also the first VR piece to be exhibited by the National Gallery of Canada.
 It was exhibited at the National Gallery of Canada in 1992 in the exhibition Land, Spirit, Power: First Nations at the National Gallery of Canada / Terre, esprit, pouvoir.
 Les Premières Nations au Musée des beaux-arts du Canada (Fall, 1992).

 Inherent Rights, Vision Rights pioneered new techniques for the exhibition of VR pieces by blending computer-generated 3D sound with figures derived from Yuxweluptun's paintings.
 The viewer does not wear a helmet to experience the work.
 Instead, the viewer enters a kiosk similar to an old-fashioned stereoscope, and experiences spatialized sound and computer graphics.
 The kiosk represents a Longhouse, described in a 1993 edition of Canadian Art as a "simulated cartoon longhouse inhabited by a variety of Yuxweluptun's typical animal spirits and ghosts".